 Shoulder Anatomy Overview

 Classified as the most flexible joint in the human body, the shoulder is formed where the humerus (upper arm bone) fits into the glenoid of the scapula (shoulder blade), forming a ball and socket joint.
 Other important structures are involved in shoulder motion and function, including acromioclavicular and scapulothoracic joints within the shoulder, cartilage, ligaments, tendons and muscles.
 All of these structures work in unison to provide a wide range of motion and allow individuals to participate in athletic activities, perform work movements and enjoy everyday activities.
-Located in the Van Nuys, Thousand Oaks and Los Angeles, California communities, Dr. Mark Getelman, shoulder specialist, specializes in disorders of the shoulder with expert understanding of the anatomy of the shoulder and strives to return patients to an active, healthy lifestyle following a shoulder injury.
+Located in the Van Nuys, Westlake Village, Thousand Oaks and Los Angeles, California communities, Dr. Mark Getelman, shoulder specialist, specializes in disorders of the shoulder with expert understanding of the anatomy of the shoulder and strives to return patients to an active, healthy lifestyle following a shoulder injury.

 The shoulder is one of the largest and most complex joints in the human body and is composed of several bones, including:

 - Scapula (shoulder blade)

 - Clavicle (collarbone)